Heroin Detox Center In Florida

 Reach Out Today and Speak with an Addiction Medical Professional

-Medications Used for Heroin Detox
+Medications Used at Our Heroin Detox Center in Florida

-FDA-approved medications for heroin detox include:
+FDA-approved medications for detox from heroin include:

 Naltrexone blocks the opioid receptors to reduce and suppress heroin cravings.
 In other words, a person won’t feel the effects of heroin if they relapse when they are taking naltrexone.
 By blocking these effects, naltrexone can also prevent an overdose.